kacheryhub/kacheryhub/doc/sharing-data.md

-## Sharing data between workstations using Python
+# Sharing data between workstations using Python

 The easiest way to share data using kachery is via the [kachery-client](https://github.com/kacheryhub/kachery-client) Python package.
-After starting a [kachery daemon](https://github.com/kacheryhub/kachery-daemon) on your local computer, you can store data to the kachery network in the following manner:
+After starting a [kachery daemon](https://github.com/kacheryhub/kachery-daemon) on your local computer, you can store data to the kachery network as in the following examples.

+## Static content (files)

 ```python
 import kachery_client as kc